lanl-ansi/InfrastructureModels.jl/docs/src/developer.md

 ### Multi-infrastructure Data
 Network data objects are wrapped in an infrastructure type (`it`) lookup table that uses special names for each type of infrastructure.
 Each infrastructure data object can include a single network or a multinetwork of that infrastructure type.
+Data that describe the linkages between interdependent infrastructures are defined in the `dep` block.

 ```json
 {